-Field experiences are an extension of the classroom and scholars are expected to behave in the same manner as they would within the classroom.
+Field experiences are an extension of the classroom, and scholars are expected to behave in the same manner as they would in the school.
 All policy and behavior consequences do apply.
-Due to the nature of field experiences and the interaction that will occur with community members, scholars are expected to be role models and on their best behavior.
+Due to the nature of field experiences and the interaction with community members, scholars are expected to be role models on their best behavior.
 If a scholar is disrespectful or misbehaves, then a conference will occur before the scholar can attend another field experience.
-If the behavior continues at school, then field experience privileges will be revoked or the parent will be required to attend future field experiences with the scholar.
+If the behavior continues at school, field experience privileges will be revoked, or the parent will be required to participate in future field experiences with the scholar.
 If a scholar loses the opportunity to participate in a field experience, the scholar will be required to attend school on the day of the field experience.
 Due to the nature of the NRCS curriculum, exclusion from field experiences will seriously impact a scholar's learning experience.
-If scholars misbehave in the classroom, then the Administration along with the teacher can make the decision for the scholar not to attend the field experience or require a parent to attend.
+If scholars misbehave in the classroom, then the administration and the teacher can decide whether the scholar should not attend the field experience or require a parent to attend.

-NRCS Field Experiences are part of the learning structure of our school.
-Scholars are expected to be respectful, well behaved and follow the directions of adults on the field experience.
-A scholar who does not demonstrate these expectations or demonstrates a safety/security risk to him/her self or others will not be allowed to participate in off campus field experiences.
-Any scholar who does not participate in field experiences will be required to complete an alternate in school assignment to receive credit.
+NRCS Field Experiences are part of our school's learning structure.
+Scholars are expected to be respectful, well-behaved, and follow the directions of adults on the field experience.
+Scholars who do not demonstrate these expectations or demonstrate a safety/security risk to themselves or others will not be allowed to participate in off-campus field experiences.
+Any scholar who does not participate in field experiences must complete an alternate in-school assignment to receive credit.

-All scholars are required to turn in a field experience permission slip to take part in approved field experiences.
-Each experience will require a new permission slip.
-If a scholar does not turn in a permission slip, then the scholar is required to remain at the school on the day of the trip.
-The scholar will complete work assigned by their teacher.
+All scholars are required to turn in a field experience permission slip to participate in approved field experiences.
+Each experience will need a new permission slip.
+If a scholar does not turn in a permission slip, the scholar must remain at the school on the day of the trip.
+The scholar will complete the work assigned by their teacher.
 This is graded work that will take the place of the grade scholars receive for the field experience.

-Field experiences do receive grades in PowerSchool, either through participation or other handson activities that are completed while on the experience.
+Field experiences receive grades in PowerSchool through participation or other hands-on activities completed while on the experience.
 Although enjoyable, field experiences provide an experience that is not available within the classroom walls.
-If a question should arise please contact your scholar's teacher for more details.
+Don't hesitate to contact your scholar's teacher for more details if a question should arise.

 Only scholars in the classroom attending the field experience are eligible for the trip.
-In the event parent chaperones are needed, no other scholars, including siblings, can attend the experience.
-Chaperones will need to concentrate on the behavior and welfare of the scholars in their care.
+No other scholars, including siblings, can attend the experience if parent chaperones are needed.
+Chaperones must concentrate on the behavior and welfare of the scholars in their care.
 All chaperones will abide by the Chaperone Guidelines described below.
-A background check, through the school, is required prior to chaperoning the trip.
+A background check through the school is required before chaperoning the trip.
 Background checks are good for three years.

 ALL scholars MUST RIDE THE BUS to and from the field experience.
-The number of chaperones needed for a field experience is dependent on the classroom teacher and the expectations required for the success of the trip.
-If there is room on the bus, then adult chaperones may be invited to ride the bus.
+The number of chaperones needed for a field experience depends on the classroom teacher and the expectations required for the trip's success.
+Adult chaperones may be invited to ride the bus if there is room.
 If a bus is full, chaperones may be asked to drive separately.